Photo: Matheenfaiz / Wikimedia Commons

 Price: $1,500–12,000/night | Access: Speedboat 20 minutes

-Gili Lankanfushi is the most architecturally distinctive resort in the Maldives — the extraordinary overwater bungalows (built on stilts over the lagoon, with the extraordinary “crusoe” design — the thatched roof, the timber deck, the glass floor panels through which the coral and fish are visible) and the “Mr Friday” system (the same personal butler concept as Soneva, on which it was modeled).
-The “no shoes, no news, no clocks” philosophy (genuine — the resort provides no newspapers, no televisions, and no clocks in the rooms) is the most complete digital detox concept in the Maldives.
+Gili Lankanfushi is the most architecturally distinctive resort in the Maldives — overwater bungalows built on stilts, with a “crusoe” design of thatched roofs, timber decks, and glass floor panels that let the coral and fish below show through.
+It runs its own version of the “Mr Friday” butler concept, modeled on Soneva’s, and holds firmly to a “no shoes, no news, no clocks” philosophy: there are genuinely no newspapers, televisions, or clocks in the rooms, making it about as complete a digital detox as the Maldives offers.

 Most Beautiful Lagoon: Baros Maldives (North Malé Atoll)